notDuckk/weatherApp/README.md

 # WeatherWiz

 WeatherWiz is a simple weather app built with HTML, JavaScript, and CSS.
-Enter a US zip code to see current weather details, including temperature, conditions, and more.
+It allows users to enter a US zip code and see current weather details such as temperature, conditions, and more, using the [OpenWeatherMap](https://openweathermap.org/api).
+API.

 ## Getting Started